Allan H. Goldman

-Allan H. Goldman (born 1943) was an American real estate investor and co-Chairman of the real estate investment company Solil Management.
+Allan H. Goldman (1943-2022) was an American real estate investor and co-Chairman of the real estate investment company Solil Management.
 He died on January 15, 2022.

 Biography

-Goldman was born in 1943 to a Jewish family, the daughter of Lillian (née Schuman) and Sol Goldman.
+Goldman was born in 1943 to a Jewish family, the son of Lillian (née Schuman) and Sol Goldman.
 He has three sisters: Jane Goldman, Diane Goldman Kemper, and Amy Goldman Fowler.
 His father was the largest non-institutional real estate investor in New York City in the 1980s, owning a portfolio of nearly 1,900 commercial and residential properties.
 After his father's death, his three sisters engaged in litigation with their mother over his father's assets; their mother subsequently received 1/3rd of their father's estate.
 He and his sister, Jane Goldman, manage the remaining real estate assets via the firm Solil Management.
 His cousin, Lloyd Goldman, is also a notable real-estate investor in New York City.